-Alongside work to improve the paths and trackways linking the various parts of our site, a major construction project is well underway to reconstruct a traditional ‘horse gin’ – a building designed for harnessing horse power to drive a variety of static machinery – as a new annexe to our reception building.
+This has been a very busy winter for the museum.
+Alongside work to improve the paths and trackways linking the various parts of our site, a major construction project is nearing completion to reconstruct a traditional ‘horse gin’ – a building designed for harnessing horse power to drive a variety of static machinery – as a new annexe to our reception building.
 The gin is being given a new lease of life, having been saved from demolition and transported to the museum over winter.

 The museum is also delighted to be welcoming new friends to our community.
 Internationally renowned local writer and historian of all things knitting, knitwear design and yarn related, Penelope Hemmingway will become our official ‘Writer in residence’ for the 2016 season and will be offering a range of bookable events and talks.
 Joining her, local artist group York Printmakers will be acting as our ‘Artists in residence’ throughout the season and working towards an exhibition on the the theme of ‘Harvest’.
 They will also be offering a range of demonstrations and some bookable activities.
+We are also delighted to welcome local photographic artist Peter Bayliss as Photographer in Residence.
+Look out for details of the workshops and exhibitions that Peter will be running throughout the year.
 For further details about these activities see our events page for further details